rituraj-borah/rituraj-borah/README.md

 # Rituraj Borah

-I'm Rituraj Borah, a Data Analyst with over 9 years of experience in the Banking domain, I specialize in creating advanced reports and turning large datasets into actionable insights.
-With a strong ability to align technical solutions with business needs, I ensure data integrity through comprehensive analysis and effectively engage with stakeholders to support strategic decisions.
-Currently enhancing my skills through a Data Analytics course, set to be completed in April 2024, I am committed to delivering cutting-edge data analysis and insights
+I'm Rituraj Borah, an Experienced Data Analyst with 9 years in IT and banking sectors, specializing in credit and debit card products.
+Proficient in managing large datasets, driving business decisions through advanced data analysis, and optimizing data workflows.
+Adept at utilizing Business Intelligence tools like Power BI and Tableau for data storytelling and risk analytics.
+Strong analytical skills complemented by a recent specialization in Data Analytics for Business from St. Clair College with academic distinction

 ## Professional Experience: